 Doc Wayne’s Creating Champions curriculum layers clinical and social-emotional learning goals onto an easy to grasp sports framework.
 Four fundamental constructs – Teamwork, Communication, Resilience, & Confidence – are broken down into 30 teachable skills which all ladder up to Connectedness.
-Our curriculum is designed to look like a tournament-style sports bracket and uses youth friendly, sport-based language to ensure youth and families can connect to the material.
+The four core constructs are outlined below.

 The majority of our students have difficulty understanding and expressing emotion, which makes sharing ideas and problem-solving a challenge.
-The Communication construct creates opportunities for students to process and identify their emotions, so they can develop coping skills and learn to regulate their responses.
+The Communication construct creates opportunities for students to process and identify emotions, so they can develop positive coping skills and learn to regulate their responses.
 As students learn to speak up and show up for their peers, they also begin to see themselves as leaders.